eigerco/polka-storage/docs/src/getting-started/file-upload.md

 ## Uploading a file

-Once the server has replied with the CID, you're ready to upload a file.
+Once the server has replied with the CID, you're ready to upload the file we have been working with.
 This can be done with just any tool that can upload a file over HTTP.
 The server supports both [`multipart forms`](https://curl.se/docs/httpscripting.html#file-upload-post) and [`PUT`](https://curl.se/docs/httpscripting.html#put).